arifkyi/OsintForCrypto/README.md

 you just need python 3 and these library web3, requestss and sys to get that library you just need to install it by thse command below

-pip3 install web3    --> i just test this first, because ussually library requests exist in common python
+pip3 install web3    --> just test the script first, because ussually library 'requests' exist in common python

 then you can continue with <br>